apache/spark/README.md

     library(SparkR)
     sc <- sparkR.init(master="local")

+To increase the memory used by the driver you can export the SPARK\_MEM environment variable.
+For example to use 1g, you can run

+    SPARK_MEM=1g ./sparkR

+In a cluster settting to set the amount of memory used by the executors you can pass the variable `spark.executor.memory` to the SparkContext constructor.

+    library(SparkR)
+    sc <- sparkR.init(master="spark://<master>:7077",
+                      sparkEnvir=list(spark.executor.memory="1g"))

+## Examples, Unit tests

 SparkR comes with several sample programs in the `examples` directory.
 To run one of them, use `./sparkR <filename> <args>`.
 For example: